P4TR1CKB/PostcodeAutofill/README.md

 # PostcodeAutofill
-A simple sample of using the geoNames API to autofill a places name in dependency of a postcode
+A simple sample of using javascript and the geoNames REST API to autofill a places name in dependency of a postcode